fosrl/docs/packages/docusaurus/docs/02-Getting Started/04-Manual Install Guides/02-unraid.md

     ![graphic](./img/pangolin_config.png)
 </p>

-Server Admin Email and Password:

-The server admin email is mainly used to set up the first "Server Admin" account which you will use to log in for the first time.
-These values will override anything you set in the config file.

 Ports:

 Due to the way Pangolin was designed to work with docker compose and a config file, the way it handles ports is a little different as compared to other popular Unraid containers.
 For all host ports: